 Putney is a thriving historic riverside town retaining a small town feel with thriving high street and plenty of greens in close proximity.
 A prehistoric track passed through Putney and there is also evidence of a roman settlement and bridge.
 It is home to the famous Putney Debates as conducted by Oliver Cromwell which forms the basis of modern democratic government we know today.

 Putney Exchange, a wonderful shopping centre nestled in the heart of Putney High Street.
-The centre is anchored by Waitrose and H&M and there are over 40 other retailers including Waterstones, Gap, Phase Eight, Argos, Superdrug alongside a fantastic collection of independent shops creating a unique mix that is not found in larger shopping centres.
+The centre is anchored by Waitrose and H&M and there are over 40 other retailers including Waterstones, Phase Eight, Superdrug Sports Direct, The Works Stores, and Wilko alongside a fantastic collection of independent shops creating a unique mix that is not found in larger shopping centres.

 Lacy Road shops are also part of our retail offer at the Putney Exchange.
 There you will find an eclectic mix of quirky independent shops and some wonderful places to stop, have a drink or a bite to eat.